Gailpositive/Containerized-Application-On-AWS/Container-basics/Container-basics.md

 ### In this exercise, I'll create an AWS Cloud9 instance and modify some of the environment settings.
-### You also install the prerequisites and source code that are needed to launch new container instances inside your AWS Cloud9 environment.
+### I also install the prerequisites and source code that are needed to launch new container instances inside your AWS Cloud9 environment.

   ### Setting up